Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 Although KKR struggled to reach the playoffs in IPL 2025, Ankrish consistently delivered impressive performances throughout the season.
 With a knock of 300 runs at a strike rate of 139.53, he proved he has the qualities of a seasoned batsman.
 Additionally, in red-ball cricket, he scored 265 runs in 11 innings, achieving a strike rate of over 26.

-The technique and adaptability of Ankrish are priceless.
+The technique and flexibility of Ankrish are priceless.
 With efficient body movements and graceful footwork, he stands tall in the top to middle order.
-However, he struggles against high-pace short balls, as seen in IPL 2025 Match 12, where a 132 kph bouncer from Hardik Pandya clogged him, resulting in a top edge.
+He usually struggles against high-pace short balls.
+In IPL 2025 Match 12, Hardik Pandya’s 132 kph bouncer trapped him with a top edge.

 MetricsResults